ammar-tanwar/bloglearnbay/posts/the-top-10-deep-learning-algorithms-to-master-in-2023.md

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/dla-1.jpg" style="width:100%" class="img" alt="A banner image titled 'The Top 10 Deep Learning Algorithms to master in 2023' shows a female humanoid robotic face."/>

-<span style="color:blue; font-weight:bold; font-size:28px">Explore the Deep Learning Algorithms Those Gonna Rock for the Next 5 Years</span>
+<span style=" font-weight:bold; font-size:28px">Explore the Deep Learning Algorithms Those Gonna Rock for the Next 5 Years</span>

 Alexa,' 'Siri,' and 'Google Assistant' are well-known names now.
 In fact, due to the cost-effectiveness of Amazon Alexa devices, and android/basic-level apple smartphones, virtual assistance are now in massive hype.
 But did you know the actual success key behind these??
 It is nothing but **deep learning algorithms**.